KoenMeecham/CP3407-Project/iteration_1.md

 Update this at least once per week
 * 4 weeks left, 32 days of estimated amount of work
 * 2 weeks left, 18 days of estimated amount of  work
-* 1 weeks left, 4 days of estimated amount of work
+* 1 weeks left, 8 days of estimated amount of work
-* 0 weeks left, 0 days of estimated amount of work
+* 0 weeks left, 4 days of estimated amount of work
-* Actual Velocity: 0.7
+* Actual Velocity: 0.5